 It was all a lie.

-It says, verified.
+It says verified.

-Four four years, 40 months.
+So process crap, four years, 40 months.

-Now, what the president was referring to is, and the president's exactly right about the jury four person in this case, and how we don't have a mistrial here and a new trial.
+Now, what the president was referring to is, and the president's exactly right, about the jury four-person in this case and how we don't have a mistrial here and a new trial.

 And defense attorneys for Stone are demanding a new trial based on the new information that has come out.

-Uh and that has to do with the four-person.
+And that has to do with the four-person.

 Person's name is now out in the public domain, Tamika Hart, former president of Memphis City School Board Commissioners, unsuccessful Democratic candidate for Congress.